mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 account for login purposes[^amazon].

-[^amazon]: I'm pretty sure Amazon is the only well-known service that allows [multiple accounts for the same email address](http://www.experimentgarden.com/2009/11/why-does-amazoncom-allows-multiple.html)
+[^amazon]: I'm pretty sure Amazon is the only well-known service that allows [more than one account for the same email address](http://www.experimentgarden.com/2009/11/why-does-amazoncom-allows-multiple.html)

 For some services, the domain name of the email address plays